UmbrellaCrow612/PoliceCaseManagement/src/web-client/README.md

 - Handle error codes that are send from the backend correctly and do specific actions based on them
 - `NOTE`: Use UTC time when sendid time data to backend so we use both utc on backend and frontend `toUTCString`

+- Sync reactive form validators preface with `Validator` like `Validator_containsOnlyNumeric` - any none domain specific logic put it on `control.ts` else make a specific folder within the business domain folder validators for example `cases/validators/...`
+- Async reactive form validators use `UniqueEvidenceReferenceNumberAsyncValidator` as a ref